DragonStar3392/NekoBank-C/README.md

 PSSS: Warning: It will only run/work on windows, sorri Mac users.

-Note: currently in bug testing stage.
+Note: currently in bug testing stage and download the first set, the second one is the folder inside the first which contains the same files.

 Changelog: